jwnichols3/s3-batch-ops-restore-copy/README.md

 ## Arguments

-* `--inventory_file` - this is the csv file with objects to check.
+* `--inventory_file {filename}` - this is the csv inventory file with objects to check.
+See above for the inventory format.
-* `--batchname` - a friendly name for the inventory name (restore jobs are often run in batches)
+* `--batchname {name}` - a friendly name for the inventory name (restore jobs are often run in batches).
+* `--last #` - only process the last # entries in the Inventory file.
 * `--show` - a flag to show the list of objects to the console as they are run.
+* `--dryrun` - only list the inventory file contents, do not run the S3 API call.

 ## Behavior